Farsightedness (hyperopia) is a common vision condition in which you can see distant objects clearly, but objects nearby may be blurry.

 You need to squint to see clearly

 You have eyestrain, including burning eyes, and aching in or around the eyes

-You experience general eye discomfort or a headache after a prolonged interval of conducting close tasks, such as reading, writing, computer work or drawing
+You have general eye discomfort or a headache after doing close tasks, such as reading, writing, computer work or drawing, for a time

 When to see a doctor

 If your degree of farsightedness is pronounced enough that you can't perform a task as well as you wish, or if your quality of vision detracts from your enjoyment of activities, see an eye doctor.
 He or she can determine the degree of your farsightedness and advise you of options to correct your vision.

 Since it may not always be readily apparent that you're having trouble with your vision, the American Academy of Ophthalmology recommends the following intervals for regular eye exams:

 If you're at high risk of certain eye diseases, such as glaucoma, get a dilated eye exam every one to two years, starting at age 40.